HPCI-Lab/yProvStore/README.md

     Notes:
     - `--output` takes precedence over `--output-folder`.
     - If `PID` uses the `prefix/pid` form, the CLI will create a `prefix/` subfolder (inside the chosen output folder or the current directory) and save the file as `prefix/pid.json`.
+    - The `--compressed` option requests the server to send compressed data (zstd format), which is automatically decompressed before saving.
+This can significantly reduce download time for large documents.
+    - The `--debug` option provides detailed information about the download process, including compression status and data inspection.
     - When `--trustworthy` is passed the command will:
        1. recompute the downloaded file's SHA-256,
        2. fetch the DB hash from `GET /documents/{pid}`,